-- Remoxy-An NDA has been submitted, in response to which the FDA has provided a Complete Response Letter.
-King, which holds the commercialization rights to Remoxy, has stated that it plans to resubmit the NDA in the fourth quarter of 2010.
-There can be no assurance that any resubmission of the NDA by King will be timely or sufficient to gain approval of Remoxy. - POSIDUR-To date, we have completed several Phase II studies in various surgeries and held an end-of-Phase II meeting with the FDA.
+- POSIDUR-To date, we have completed multiple Phase II studies in various surgeries and held an end-of-Phase II meeting with the FDA.
 We are currently conducting BESST (Bupivacaine Effectiveness and Safety in SABER Trial), which is intended to be the pivotal Phase III clinical trial in the U.S. BESST is an international, multi-center, randomized, double-blind, controlled trial evaluating the safety, efficacy, and pharmacokinetics of POSIDUR in approximately 300 patients undergoing a variety of general abdominal surgical procedures.
-Nycomed is conducting a Phase IIb study in shoulder surgery patients.
-This trial is being conducted by Nycomed in a different manner than U.S. studies and is designed to be suitable for European regulatory approval purposes.
-There can be no assurance that either of these trials will be successful.
+There can be no assurance that this trial will be successful.
 Furthermore, there can be no assurance that our planned development program for POSIDUR will generate data and information that will be deemed sufficient for marketing approval by the FDA or other regulatory agencies. - TRANSDUR-Sufentanil Patch-In February 2009, an end-of-Phase II meeting with the FDA was conducted for this program outlining a potential regulatory pathway for the Phase III program and NDA submission.
-During 2009, we transitioned the program back to our control from Endo Pharmaceuticals.
 We are in discussions with potential partners regarding licensing development and commercialization rights to this program to which we hold worldwide rights.
-There can be no assurance that our planned development program for TRANSDUR-Sufentanil will generate data and information that will be deemed sufficient for marketing approval by the FDA or other regulatory agencies or that we will be able to find a collaborator with respect to the development and commercialization of this drug candidate. - ELADUR-A Phase IIa clinical trial was completed and positive results were reported in the fourth quarter of 2007.
-King, to whom we have granted worldwide development and commercialization rights for ELADUR, has begun a Phase IIb clinical trial to evaluate ELADUR for the treatment of chronic low back pain.
-There can be no assurance that King will be able to successfully develop ELADUR to obtain marketing approval by the FDA or other regulatory agencies. - ORADUR-ADHD-In July 2010, we commenced a Phase I study to evaluate multiple formulations of ORADUR-ADHD.
+There can be no assurance that our planned development program for TRANSDUR-Sufentanil will generate data and information that will be deemed sufficient for marketing approval by the FDA or other regulatory agencies or that we will be able to find a collaborator with respect to the development and commercialization of this drug candidate. - ELADUR-A Phase IIa clinical trial in post-herpetic neuralgia (PHN or post-shingles pain) was completed and positive efficacy trends were reported in the fourth quarter of 2007.
+King, to whom we granted worldwide development and commercialization rights for ELADUR, conducted a Phase II clinical trial to evaluate ELADUR for the treatment of chronic low back pain and reported in April 2011 that the primary efficacy endpoint for the trial was not met.
+Complete data analysis for this study is on-going.
+We and Pfizer are continuing to analyze these data and will work together to determine next steps for ELADUR.
+There can be no assurance that Pfizer will be able to successfully develop ELADUR to obtain marketing approval by the FDA or other regulatory agencies. - ORADUR-based opioids-Phase I clinical trials have been conducted for two of these ORADUR-based products (hydrocodone and hydromorphone), and an IND has been accepted by the FDA for the third ORADUR-based opioid (oxymorphone).
+There can be no assurance that we will be able to successfully develop ORADUR-based formulations of hydrocodone, hydromorphone or oxymorphone to obtain marketing approval by the FDA or other regulatory agencies. - ORADUR-ADHD-In July 2010, we and Orient Pharma commenced a Phase I study to evaluate multiple formulations of ORADUR-ADHD, and in the second quarter of 2011 we and Orient Pharma anticipate commencing a second Phase I study to evaluate additional formulations.
 There can be no assurance that we will be able to successfully develop ORADUR-ADHD to obtain marketing approval by the FDA or other regulatory agencies.